Snowpark Container Services: Additional considerations for services

 Copy

-When you start your service, Snowflake creates two files inside the containers: /usr/local/creds/username and /usr/local/creds/password.
+When you start your service, Snowflake creates two files inside the container: /usr/local/creds/username and /usr/local/creds/password.
 Your application code can then read these files.

-Example 2: Passing secrets of the oauth2 type in local container files
+Example 2: Passing secrets of the generic_string type in local container files

 In this example, you create the following Snowflake secret object of the oauth2 type: